Planning for e-commerce

 Post-sales support

-You can also use the internet to automate aspects of your customer support to reduce the number of routine customer service calls.
-This can be achieved by using your site to answer the most frequently asked questions, or by putting technical information online.
-Follow-up emails can be automated to encourage further sales.
+You can also use the internet to automate parts of your customer support.
+This could help cutting the number of routine service calls.
+You can do this by using your site to answer common questions or you can put technical info online.

 Ensuring success